Designing my course

 Naturally, one of my goals for the short videos is to present ideas and questions so there is interaction among the students after the videos are viewed.
 Playposit is a good tool for interaction and learner engagement.

 So, in general, this is how my course is designed.
 I feel that it is well organized.
 I have a clear and comprehensive introductory area.
 I have three major units to the course that are offered sequentially and each unit has five modules that present topics including readings, video viewings, and audio recordings.
 Next step – assessments, and delivering/teaching the course!
 What tools and strategies can I use to further promote social, teaching and cognitive presences?
-Stay tuned for the next episode!
+Read on in Episode #4!

 References and Resources: